Mindful-AI-Assistants/credit-card-prediction/README.md

 - **Credit Analysis and Predictive Modeling**
   Credit analysis evaluates a customer’s financial profile, while predictive modeling anticipates future behavior, such as the likelihood of default, based on historical data.

+- **Logistic Regression**
+  Logistic Regression is a statistical method used for binary classification problems (such as default or non-default).
+It calculates the probability of a customer defaulting based on specific features.

+---